Skip to main content

 Pre-Collegiate Summer Scholars Program (PSSP)

-This is a required all-expenses paid, 6-week summer program for all incoming EOP and HEOP students.
-PSSP students take for-credit courses and get to acclimate to campus and prepare for a successful transition to college.
+This is a required summer bridge program for all incoming EOP and HEOP students.
+The program includes coursework and activities to help acclimate scholars to campus and prepare for a successful transition to college.
 Admitted students will receive detailed information about PSSP in their acceptance package.

 Students in the OADI office in a group posing with Speaker of the New York Assembly Carl Heastie, Assembly Member Barbara Lifton, and Senator Debra Glick